Advertisement

 Become a paid member to listen to this article

-10. The FDR Drive Was Built Using World War II Material
+10. The FDR Drive Was Built Using World War II Rubble

-New York City’s architectural history is as colorful and varied as its residents, and some of the ground that we stand, or drive on are from far off places.
-During World War II, the city of Bristol, England underwent an attack by the Luftwaffe, which left a large amount of the city in ruin.
+New York City’s architectural history is as colorful and varied as its residents, and some of the ground that we stand or drive on comes from far-off places.
+During World War II, the city of Bristol, England, underwent an attack by the Luftwaffe, which left a large amount of the city in ruin.
 Over 85,000 buildings in the city were destroyed.
 Bristol was a major port for American supply ships during this time.

-In the book Rubble: Unearthing the History of Demolition by Jeff Byles, there were no supplies to load onto the ships after the attack, so the the masonry and rubble from the destroyed town was used as ballast.
-When the ships arrived in New York, the rubble was dumped along the East River from 23rd Street to 34th Street, and would later serve as the foundation for portions of the FDR Drive.
+In the book Rubble: Unearthing the History of Demolition by Jeff Byles, the author writes there were no supplies to load onto the ships after the attack, so the masonry and rubble from the destroyed town were used as ballast.
+When the ships arrived in New York, the rubble was dumped along the East River from 23rd Street to 34th Street and would later serve as the foundation for portions of the FDR Drive.
 There is a plaque in Bristol commemorating the shared moment in history between the Americans and the British.

 9. Robert Moses Created the Plans for the FDR Drive